elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 and configuration.

 Note that extracting and refactoring the dev cli is going to be required anyway to remove the last bits of legacy, as it currently relies on the legacy configuration to run (and is running from the legacy service).
+This task is currently planned for 7.13 or early 7.14, see [the associated GH issue](https://github.com/elastic/kibana/issues/76935)

 ## Technical impact on our plugins codebase